 The recreational and medical cannabis industry involves risks and uncertainties that may change based on various factors.
 The Company's Forward-Looking Statements are expressly qualified in their entirety by this cautionary statement.
-In particular, but without limiting the foregoing, disclosure in this MD&A under the heading "Business Overview" as well as statements regarding the Company's objectives, plans, goals, future operating results, economic performance and patient acquisition efforts may make reference to or involve Forward-Looking Statements.
+In particular, but without limiting the foregoing, disclosure in this MD&A under the heading "Business Overview", statements with respect to the Strategic Review (as defined herein), statements with respect to the completion of the Satipharm Transaction (as defined herein), statements with respect to the Offering (as defined herein) as well as statements regarding the Company's objectives, plans, goals, future operating results, economic performance and patient acquisition efforts may make reference to or involve Forward-Looking Statements.
 See the discussion under the heading "Risks and Uncertainties" for further details.